Stable components in the parameter plane of transcendental functions of finite type: Examples

 Observe that $\mu$ is not an affine function of the parameter $\lambda$; this would explain the numerics which seem to indicate that this period one component is bounded.
 In fact, if we were to reparametrize the family so that $\mu$ depended affinely on the parameter, we would see the same picture as in Figure~\ref{fig:puremero2b} because of the symmetry in the equation connecting $\mu$ and $\lambda$.

 \item A slice of $\calf_2$ is given by the tangent family of maps with $\Lambda=\C^*$ and $v_\la=\la i$ \cite{DK,KK,KY}.
 This is a dynamically natural slice in the relaxed sense of Remark \ref{relax} because the second asymptotic value is $s_1(\la)=- v_\la=-\la i$ and $T_\la$ is symmetric.
 It follows that the bifurcation locus is the same for both singular values.
-Condition (e) here means that the relation $s_1(\la)=- v_\la=-\la i$ must persist under deformation.
+Condition (e) should be replaced by the condition that the relation $s_1(\la)=- v_\la=-\la i$ must persist under deformation.
 Figure~\ref{fig:tan} shows the parameter plane of $T_\la$.\footnote{ Note that the maps $\lambda \tan{z}$ and $\lambda \tanh {z}$ are conjugate under $z \to iz$ so they are dynamically the same.} There is a lot of symmetry in this family.
 We have

 In addition

 This says, for example, that if for some $\lambda_0$, $z_1$ is a fixed point of $T_{\lambda_0}$, then $T_{-\lambda_0}(z_1) = -z_1$ so that $z_1$ is a period $2$ point of $T_{-\lambda_0}$.
 It also says that complex conjugate values of $\lambda$ have conjugate periodic cycles.